-Airbnb went way beyond just advertising in the local language and using a multilingual call centre to establish itself in a new market.
+Airbnb went way beyond just advertising in the local language and using a multilingual call center to establish itself in a new market.
 For a global startup like Airbnb, word of mouth publicity was crucial.
 It’s a common knowledge that one satisfied customer brings more such customers along with him.
 Airbnb came out with a referral scheme for travellers under which they were supposed to promote Airbnb and company on its part offered travel credits to both referrer and the recipient.

 Airbnb tailored this referral system to suit cultural habits in some overseas markets.
 The company especially launched a scheme for travellers from Asia who generally browse through their mobiles.
 Airbnb ensured that its referral program is available for mobile users by integrating with popular messaging apps like Whatsapp, WeChat, and Weibo.
-This is apart from providing multilingual customer support such as Chinese call centre support and Japanese call centre support in these markets.
+This is apart from providing multilingual customer support such as Chinese call center support and Japanese call center support in these markets.
 They also have multilingual social media to support their marketing efforts.

 Similarly, they used user data to identify challenges that are unique to the local market users and created highly targeted campaigns to address them.
 As a part of this, based on the nature of most frequently asked queries in the region, they created a video in East Asia showing a young woman planning a trip and in the process dealing with issues like how to make the booking, how to contact hosts etc. Making sure they used localized voiceovers, their marketing campaigns are distinctive, authentic, and have a local feel.
-They create the same experience through multilingual call centre solutions for their customers.
-Imagine the comfort when a Japanese customer is able to contact a Japanese call centre for help and Spanish customer is able to speak with someone in a Spanish Call Centre.
+They create the same experience through multilingual call center solutions for their customers.
+Imagine the comfort when a Japanese customer is able to contact a Japanese call center for help and Spanish customer is able to speak with someone in a Spanish Call Centre.

 Unconventional Tactics to acquire new hosts in new markets